JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    git commit -m "initial commit"
    ```

-4. Unlike a regular JVM application that would run on Heroku (for example, written with Ktor or Spring Boot), your app
+4. Unlike a regular JVM application that would run on Heroku (one written with Ktor or Spring Boot, for example), your app
-   generates static HTML pages and JS files that need to be served accordingly.
-You can adjust the required buildpacks to
+   generates static HTML pages and JavaScript files that need to be served accordingly.
+You can adjust the required
-   serve the program properly:
+   buildpacks to serve the program properly:

    ```bash
    heroku buildpacks:set heroku/gradle